caasi/language_o1-preview/README.md

 # languag o1-preview

-In this project, I am going to create a small language with the help of OpenAI's o1-preview model.
+In this project, I am creating a small language with the help of OpenAI's o1-preview model.
 My goal is to change as little as possible and let the language model implement the language.

 You can check the conversation [here](https://chatgpt.com/share/66f3e88c-c714-8003-b36e-0220effd8bad).

 ## Overview

-This language is being developed step by step, starting from a simple calculator that can perform basic arithmetic operations with decimal numbers, and gradually adding more complex features such as variables, functions, and scoping rules.
+This language is developed step by step, starting from a simple calculator that can perform basic arithmetic operations with decimal numbers, and gradually adding more complex features such as variables, functions, scoping rules, and Algebraic Data Types (ADTs).

 ## Features